This Museum Won’t Hurt a Bit

 We continued to chat and before we knew it, we were being ushered into the secret back room.
 Oh my… a House of Horrors!
 This storage room held about 20 more old dental chairs (among other things) as well as stacks of books and other random instruments.
 We talked some more and learned about the museum’s genesis and probable sad future.
 The Hartford Medical Society’s numbers are dwindling rapidly as the younger generation is not keen on meeting like the old days.
 No one is visiting the Museum anymore.
 Funds are very hard to come by.
 They’re closing soon.

 What?!
 Yup – they’ve already been shopping the ugly brick building on the market, but are finding it hard to sell for a variety of reasons.
 It’s zoned oddly, it’s on one of the more expensive streets in the state, and, well, it’s really an ugly little building.
 Apparently the most viable taker today is a Chinese Baptist church.
 This is such a shame, because the Menczer Museum is a very interesting, very informative, very cool little place.
-If I were rich, and I had several thousand dollars to throw around, I’d probably help this place out.
+If I were rich, I’d probably help this place out.

 So far, so good!